-Braydee Euliss is a visual artist, curator, and artist advocate.
-Though often sporadic, her artistic endeavors generally begin with found/everyday objects and attempt to redirect the viewer's perception of their function and aesthetic or intrinsic value.
+Braydee Euliss is a visual artist, independent curator, and artist advocate.
+Though often sporadic, her artistic endeavors generally begin with found or everyday objects and attempt to redirect the viewer's perception of their function and aesthetic or intrinsic value.

 In 2014, Braydee launched a jewelry line called WORN.
 Her sculpture background informs both design and production processes.
 The collection draws inspiration from organic, raw, and industrial materials.
 Found or salvaged components are frequently incorporated in her pieces, rendering each a one-of-a-kind or limited edition design.
 Her commitment to quality and wearability ensures that each piece is completed by the artist in her Indiana studio.